 Announcing two new MAC degree tracks Licensure and Ministry.

 The first track is the MA in Counseling—Licensure Track, designed for those desiring LPC licensure in Texas.
 This 76-hour track assists students in obtaining all the academic and practicum requirements for LPC licensure in Texas and meets the new academic and hour requirements implemented by the state on August 1, 2017.

 The second track is the MA in Counseling—Ministry Track, designed for those who want a counseling degree, but desire to use it in ministry settings where licensure is not required.
 This 58-hour track provides a substantive counseling degree, but does not require some of the technical, upper-level courses that are necessary for licensure.

-Now accepting students into our new MA in Counseling-Licensure Track and MA in Counseling-Ministry Track for the fall terms.
+Now accepting students into our new MA in Counseling-Licensure Track and MA in Counseling-Ministry Track.
 For more information, contact Dr. Scott Floyd, Director of the Master of Arts in Counseling Program.

 The Master of Arts in Counseling degree facilitates students to develop knowledge, attitudes, and skills needed to provide counseling services in churches, counseling centers, and in a wide array of community agencies.
 The MA in Counseling-Licensure Track allows graduates to pursue state counseling licensure in Texas.
 The MA in Counseling-Ministry track prepares graduates to do counseling in churches or in other areas of ministry where licensure is not required.

 Interested in the Master of Arts in Counseling program?